 The name of the sound mode for playing music around all your speakers will vary between brands – however, they all do the same thing.

-Here are the names for some popular brands:
+Here are the terms used by some popular brands:

 - Denon/Marantz: Multi Ch Stereo